AddyPavar/CommunityCRM/.github/ISSUE_TEMPLATE/bug_report.md

 ⚠️ If you cannot do this for some reason, please document the steps to reproduce below.

-_(note: this flow is not recommend and will make it more difficult on the maintainers of ChurchCRM)_
+_(note: this flow is not recommend and will make it more difficult on the maintainers of CommunityCRM)_

 1. Go to '...' (if possible, please provide the URL path e.g. `/v2/dashboard`)
 2. Click on '....'